onesteinbv/Project_Single_Sign_On/README.md

 # Project Single Sign On

 Over the past months, Onestein has sponsored the development of a set of Ansible playbooks to configure Single Sign On (SSO) for several popular open source applications.

+Currently it contains playbooks for the following applications:

+- Bitwarden
+- CMDBuild is being worked on
+- Jenkins
+- Gitlab
+- Keycloak (not SSO, but identity provider)
+- Nextcloud
+- Odoo 14
+- Odoo 15
+- Xwiki
+- Zabbix

 These Ansible playbooks do not use roles or other advanced stuff.
 They are as 'flat' as possible so that a sysadmin can easily read how they work and what they do.